 Starting off 2017 with a 7-day sugar detox was the best thing I could’ve done for my body.
 At the time, I was experiencing horrible digestive issues for the past several years and needed to do something drastic in order to relieve my symptoms.
-Along with removing many of the foods I was intolerant to (more info on that in an upcoming post), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into many common foods.
+Along with removing many of the foods I was intolerant to (more info on that here), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into way too many everyday foods.
 It was very difficult my first time around, I won’t deny that.
-But since then, I’ve completed five 7-day sugar detoxes and now almost on my 6th, all within 8 months!
-After each one I’ve felt recharged, re-energized, and better able to avoid sweeteners when during times I’m not on the detox.
+But since then, I’ve completed six 7-day sugar detoxes and a 21-day sugar detox, all within 10 months!
+After successfully completing each one I’ve felt recharged, re-energized, and better able to avoid sweeteners during times I’m not following the detox guidelines.

 To me, the purpose of this detox isn’t meant to deprive yourself of all your favorite foods.
-It’s meant to help you realize the ridiculous amount of sugar that goes into so many of our everyday foods from nut butters, oatmeals, salad dressings, yogurts and bread, to protein powders and basically all things labeled, “fat-free” (We should know by now just how healthy fats are for the body– never buy fat-free!).
-The detox is to make you more conscious of ingredients lists when buying/eating foods, help you learn alternatives for your favorite snacks, meals, especially “sweet treats,” and it’s meant to help build long, lasting healthy habits.
+It’s meant to help you realize the ridiculous amount of sugar that hides in so many packaged items from nut butters, oatmeals, salad dressings, yogurts and bread, to protein powders and basically all things labeled, “fat-free” (We should know by now just how healthy fats are for the body– never buy fat-free!).
+This detox is meant to make you more conscious of ingredient lists when buying/eating foods, help you learn alternatives for your favorite snacks, meals, especially “sweet treats,” and it’s also meant to help build long lasting, sustainable healthy habits.

-Another reason for doing the detox is to make naturally occurring sweet foods taste, well, sweeter.
+Further, the sugar detox is designed to make naturally sweet tasting foods taste, well, sweeter.
 Your taste buds gradually adapt over time to what they’re given, and in this case, it’s sugar.
 The more sugar you eat, the more you need for your body to feel satisfied and kick that craving.
-By removing added sugars for a given period of time, you’ll reset your taste buds so they become more sensitive without having to add unnecessary enhancements to foods, such as honey, maple syrup, stevia, dates, coconut sugar, brown sugar, syrups, etc. This explains why people who continue to eat healthy foods quickly notice when something is artificial tasting, over-seasoned, too salty, etc. It’s the same for people who continue to eat junk foods and claim that “healthy foods” are boring and taste too plain.
+By removing added sugars for a given period of time, you’ll reset your taste buds so they become more sensitive without having to add unnecessary enhancements to foods, such as honey, maple syrup, stevia, dates, coconut sugar, brown sugar, syrups, etc. This explains why people who continue to eat healthy foods are able to notice when something tastes artificial, over-seasoned, too salty, etc. It’s the same reason that people who continue to eat junk foods claim that “healthy foods” are boring and taste too plain.

 The trick to removing sugars and still feeling satisfied is to modify your favorite foods so you’re not feeling deprived.
 Make healthier, more substantial substitutions that will still please your taste buds!
 I rounded up some of my favorites below: